konordo/vanitythemedoc/docs/README.md

 ![align_left](images/sections_collection_list_a.PNG)

 This section will show the shop's collections.
-Each collection will be displayed by its image and title.
+Each collection will be shown with its image and title.
+Configuration options allow the selection of the Collections that will be shown.

 ![align_left](images/sections_collection_list_c.PNG)
 More collections can be included in the section by the Add Collection option that becomes available, when clicking on the Collection list label.